Gigas002/software-and-services/README.md

 Read more [on privacyguides](https://www.privacyguides.org/file-sharing/).

-- $FREEMIUM$ [ProtonDrive](https://protonmail.com/blog/proton-drive-early-access/) -- E2EE general file storage service.
+- $FREEMIUM$ [ProtonDrive](https://github.com/ProtonMail/WebClients) -- E2EE general file storage service.
 Available on iOS and Android as apps, through browser on desktop
 - [OnionShare](https://github.com/onionshare/onionshare) -- share files and chat with friends using tor network.
 Desktop only
 - [Syncthing](https://github.com/syncthing/syncthing) -- open source file synchronization tool
 - [Git](https://git-scm.com/downloads) -- do I really need to explain what git is
 - !WINDOWS!
-[AltStore/AltServer](https://github.com/rileytestut/AltStore) -- gives you an opportunity to install apps not from AppStore
+[AltStore/AltServer](https://github.com/rileytestut/AltStore) -- gives you an opportunity to install apps not from AppStore.
+Has an [unofficial app](https://github.com/powenn/AltServer-Linux-ShellScript) for linux, but that one didn't worked out for me yet
 - !PROPRIETARY! !WINDOWS! [iTunes/iCloud](https://support.apple.com/en-us/HT210384) -- unfortunately it's a needed dependency for `AltServer` to work
 - [rustdesk](https://github.com/rustdesk/rustdesk) -- open source virtual/remote desktop infrastructure for everyone!
 The open source TeamViewer/AnyDesk alternative